Occam's Razor and God

 The Principle

-Occam’s Razor, also called the law of parsimony, states that among competing explanations for the same phenomenon, the one requiring the fewest assumptions should be preferred.
-In its original Latin formulation attributed to Ockham: “Entities must not be multiplied beyond necessity” (Entia non sunt multiplicanda praeter necessitatem).
+Occam’s Razor, also called the law of parsimony (a rule favoring simple explanations), says that when two ideas explain the same thing, you should pick the one with fewer assumptions.
+The original Latin attributed to Ockham: “Entities must not be multiplied beyond necessity” (Entia non sunt multiplicanda praeter necessitatem).

-The razor does not say simpler explanations are always correct.
-It says they should be preferred when explanatory power is equal.
-If two theories explain the same data equally well, the one that posits fewer unobserved entities, mechanisms, or assumptions is rationally preferable.
-This principle has proven extraordinarily productive in science - from Copernican astronomy to evolutionary biology to modern physics.
+The razor does not say simpler explanations are always right.
+It says they should be preferred when both explain the data equally well.
+If two theories fit the evidence the same, the one that needs fewer unseen entities or steps wins.
+This rule has proven incredibly useful in science - from Copernican astronomy to evolutionary biology to modern physics.

 The Argument Against God

-Applied to God’s existence, the razor cuts as follows:
+Applied to God, the razor cuts as follows:

 - Entities should not be multiplied beyond necessity (Occam’s Razor).

-- Natural explanations - physics, chemistry, biology, neuroscience - can account for the phenomena traditionally attributed to God: the origin and structure of the universe, the complexity of life, moral intuitions, religious experiences, and consciousness.
+- Natural explanations - physics, chemistry, biology, neuroscience - can already cover what theists attribute to God: the origin and structure of the universe, the complexity of life, moral intuitions, religious experiences, and consciousness.

-- Positing God adds an enormously complex entity to our ontology - a being that is omnipotent, omniscient, eternal, non-physical, and causally active.
+- Adding God adds a hugely complex entity - a being that is all-powerful, all-knowing, eternal, non-physical, and active in the world.

-- Since naturalistic explanations suffice without this additional entity, God is an unnecessary hypothesis.
+- Since natural explanations work without this extra entity, God is an unnecessary assumption.

-- Therefore, we should prefer the naturalistic explanation and not posit God.
+- Therefore, we should pick the natural explanation and skip God.

 As Pierre-Simon Laplace reportedly told Napoleon when asked about God’s role in his model of the solar system: “I had no need of that hypothesis.”